Flow 1: Initial Setup

 100+ flagged extensions with no prioritization.

-Sharper language, clearer outcomes, visible routing, and risk-first ordering reduced cognitive load and improved accuracy.
+Clearer language, visible routing, labeled trust signals, and risk-first ordering reduced cognitive load and helped users make faster, more accurate decisions.

-Early versions used the same shield language for both publishers and extensions, blurring the distinction between certified publishers and certified extensions.
-High-urgency extensions were also getting lost inside publishers with hundreds of listings.
-Through multiple rounds of testing, we separated the signal types and restructured the UI so triage aligns with how admins actually scan for risk.
+Early versions used similar trust signals for both publishers and extensions, which blurred the distinction between verified identity and extension-level compliance.
+High-urgency extensions also disappeared inside dense publisher lists.
+Through multiple rounds of testing, I separated the signal types and restructured the UI around how admins actually scan for risk.

 “I can finally tell what needs action.
 It used to take 20+ minutes just to scan.”